Nicolas-Pinon/nicolas-pinon.github.io/_teaching/2020-2022-elmag_elec_tp.md

 location: ""
 ---

 Undergraduate practial course about electricity and electromagnetism.
 Analysis of basic electricity circuits, filters, Fourier analysis, oscilloscope usage.
-Analysis of electric and magnetic fields, modelisation with the Mawell's equations.
+Analysis of electric and magnetic fields, modelisation with the Maxwell's equations.

 Everything that is not in the first paragraph will not be shown